mlr-org/mlr3mbo/README.md

 - `AcqFunction`: Acquisition Function
 - `AcqOptimizer`: Acquisition Function Optimizer

-Based on these, Bayesian optimization loops can be written, see, e.g., `bayesopt_ego` for sequential single-objective BO.
+Based on these, Bayesian Optimization loops can be written, see, e.g., `bayesopt_ego` for sequential single-objective BO.

 `mlr3mbo` also provides an `OptimizerMbo` class behaving like any other